-While a panel of renowned invited speakers will establish the actual context trough plenary sessions, a strong emphasis will be given to young scientists.
-In each session slots for oral presentations will be dedicated to rising scientists in the field to offer them a chance to present their work, but also to encourage their participation in the discussions.
+While a panel of renowned invited speakers will establish the actual context through plenary sessions, a strong emphasis will be given to young scientists.
+In each session slots for oral presentations will be dedicated to rising scientists in the field to offer them a chance to present their work and to encourage their participation in the discussions.

 - Dr Yuri Dancik, LE STUDIUM Research Fellow / ARD 2020 COSMETOSCIENCES Programme

 FROM: Institute of Medical Biology - Agency for Science, Technology and Research - SG